Wouter-Bekker-AI/CtrlSpeak/docs/bot_integration.md

 - **look at my screen** – Captures a screenshot via `tools/vision.py` when the active identity has `vision: true`.
 - **look at my clipboard** – Pulls the most recent image from the system clipboard and forwards it like a screenshot.
+- **update documentation** – Forces the active identity (assistant or default) to reload Markdown documentation immediately, bypassing the cooldown and logging status only to the terminal.
+- **update datetime** – Forces the active identity to refresh the temporal-context snapshot (current date, timezone, locale/country hints) immediately, bypassing the cooldown and logging status only to the terminal.
 - **chat with `<identity>`** – Immediately relaunches SocialRobot with the target persona through the transcription server so the parent process coordinates the shutdown and restart (requests that target the already-active identity are ignored).
 - **goodbye `<identity>`** – Immediately ends the current conversation when delivered through voice (including the stdin control channel) so the parent process controls the teardown.
 SocialRobot disables voice mode and unwinds the audio stack but leaves the chat window running so the user can close it manually; typed “goodbye …” phrases remain regular chat messages.